 That can best help us on our journey of faith.

-grow our belief in God.
+Build our faith.
+Grow our belief in God.

 Before reading this particular article, please note that a lot of it is based on my knowledge, experience and evaluations.
 As real as the events – experienced in fellowships/ communities of faith over the years – were to me, they can only be ‘hearsay’ at best to you.
 My primary aim, in this website, is to just guide you in your own search for faith and belief.
 So … please read on with an open mind.

 (I am from a senior auditing background and the majority of my advisory team are Christian clergy.
 To glimpse the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 Bear in mind the fellowship of faith that suits us now may not suit us at a later time.
 I, for example, have been ‘led’ through different areas of the greater Christian Church as the years have passed.
 They all proved to be beneficial to me in their own ways.
 No matter what area of the greater Church we choose, our lives should still be changed for the better, especially in that area of ‘building belief and faith’.
 And that is the underlying theme of this website.

 Christian denominations and the way they relate to each other do vary from country to country to some extent.
 Therefore it is not possible to provide a complete and exact listing to guide all readers, across the world, in choosing a church.
 Be aware that many if not most denominations, to varying degrees, consider themselves superior to others.
 We cannot completely take human nature out the Church!
 And of course each denomination has its own reasons for believing why it is superior.